 Power cycling is the most effective troubleshooting step by experience.
 This helps in releasing any static build-up on any devices.
 Like any other, computers/machines get tired as well.
 So, you have to power cycle both the frame and your router.
+Of course, this may not be the exact issue, but is the most common one that we encounter when helping our valued consumers.

 These are some basic steps that can help you overcome connectivity issues: